-- Personal Hardship Assistance Scheme (PHAS) financial assistance for individuals suffering personal hardship and distress may be available for immediate needs, essential household contents and structural assistance. - Counter Disaster Operations (CDO) eligible extraordinary operational costs incurred as a direct result of the event or impending event.
+- Personal Hardship Assistance Scheme (PHAS) financial assistance for individuals suffering personal hardship and distress may be available for immediate needs, essential household contents and structural assistance. - Counter Disaster Operations (CDO)- eligible extraordinary operational costs incurred as a direct result of the event or impending event.

-Activation requests for the PHAS relief measure can only be made by the Department of Communities, Housing and Digital Economy.
+Activation requests for the PHAS relief measure can only be made by the agency responsible for communities.
 CDO cannot be activated alone but is automatically included in the request to activate PHAS.